openconfig/gnoi/healthz/README.md

 considered "service impacting" and should have a clear security ACL restricting their use during normal operations of the device.

+The `CheckRequest` message includes an `event_id` field.
+When populated this indicates that the `Check` should be performed for an event that has already occurred within the system.
+The device should trigger artifact collection of those artifacts that were not automatically collected.
+A `CheckRequest` for a previous `event_id` MUST NOT overwrite previous artifacts that were collected at the time of the event.
+The artifacts that are collected MUST be returned in the artifact list for the event when reported by the `Get` or `List` RPCs.

 ## User Experience

 ### A BGP routing process goes unhealthy due to a crash.